apache/comdev-site/source/mentoringprogramme-icfoss-pilot.md

 + [GIMPLE to GRAPHITE transformation](http://students.fim.uni-passau.de/~grosser/gcc_soc/)
 + [Nmap Scripting Engine – Infrastructure Manager](http://opendz.org/users/tixxdz/gsoc/gsoc_2010_proposal_nmap_scripting_engine_short_version.pdf)

 Note that the proposals below are just examples from previous GSoC programs, and each one have different strenghts.
-But you should always follow your mentors advice, as he is the one that is going to be judjing your proposals.
+But you should always follow your mentors advice, as he is the one that is going to be judging your proposals.